 Tata Power Dividend History

 The power company has been pretty consistent with dividends.
 The company has paid dividends each year for the past 12 years.
-Since 2010, the company has given out a total dividend of ₹29.3.
-The company is yet to announce a final dividend for FY23.
+Since 2010, the company has given out a total dividend of ₹31.3.
+The most recent dividend was for the year ended March 2023.
+The company declared a final dividend of ₹2/share.

 Read Next: Is Olectra Greentech Share A Good Buy At Current Price?